 The Fixed-Blade Hiking Knife: MoraKniv Companion Spark

 The Companion came as a suggestion to me by @toilandrecoil, and I have to admit, I think it’s a great choice.
 I took it a step further and selected the MoraKniv Companion Spark, just because if a knife has to have something shoved in its handle, it might as well be a fire starter.
 As far as a fixed-blade knife goes, this one’s not terribly heavy, and the price point is spot on.

 This one’s more saw than knife, but its easily-folded nature and functionality earned a place on this list.
 Silky’s legendary in the folding cutting tool space, and the F180 is large enough to get the job done but small enough to come along for the ride.
 If you’re hitting the trails for a multi-day hike, you really should throw a Silky in your bag.
 Consider it a bonus piece, however, as you’ll still want a functional blade with you at all times.

 ‘Told you I’d keep it quick and dirty.
 Choosing a hiking knife doesn’t have to be rocket science so don’t let it stop you from getting out and getting some exercise.
-But, if you’re hung up on which knife to choose, the Brawler or Companion Spark will do the trick.
+But, if you’re hung up on which knife to choose, the Brawler or Companion Spark are great hand tools will do the trick.
 For longer hikes, through the Silky in your pack as well.
 You’ll be glad you did.

 Hiking Knife FAQs

 What’s the best knife for hiking?

 In my opinion, the Morakniv Companion Spark is the way to go.
 This knife is small and light enough to go on any hiking trip, but also features a fire starter if things go south.
 Otherwise, you can’t go wrong with the Kershaw Brawler as a pocket folder.